UNH-CORE/RM2-tow-tank-results-paper/reviews/reviewer4-response.md

 >5.
 Figure 10 shows power losses due to strut drag, both plotted as function of tip-speed ratio.
 Have you confirmed these losses collapse with TSR? i.e., for equal TSR but different combinations of U and $\omega$, do you get the same result?
 Similarly, how is TSR defined for a ‘stationary’ test?

+These strut drag measurements were only performed at a tow speed of 1 m/s, a detail which has been added to the manuscript.
+There will be some Reynolds number dependence of these losses, following from the Reynolds number effects on the drag of a cylinder, but we have not investigated that here.
+We expect that the absolute values of the losses would change, but their scaling behavior with
+$\lambda$ should not change significantly.

+We computed $C_P$ and TSR using the same reference velocity as for the towed case (1 m/s).
+This detail has been added to the text.